Skip to main content

 Atlassian Developer Console

-You can use the same Atlassian OAuth application for both Jira and Confluence toolsets.
+You can use the same Atlassian OAuth application for both Jira and Confluence toolsets — just add the relevant API permissions to it.

-Step 2: Create OAuth 2.0 Integration (if needed)
+Step 2: Create an OAuth 2.0 integration (if needed)

 Create OAuth Integration

-1. In Atlassian Developer Console, go to Authorization
+1. In Atlassian Developer Console, click Authorization in the left sidebar.

 Add Callback URL